+Regulation

+These regulations shall apply to:

-· Areas falling within the Transit Overlay
+Areas falling within the Transit Overlay

 1.0 Conditions For Approval

-• The residential developments falling in the overlay area are subject to evaluation by CoK OSC on a case-to-case basis and need to follow the stipulated densities i.e. Dwelling Units (DUs) per hectare:

-R1, R1A: 30-40 DU/Ha R2, R2A: 80-90 DU/Ha R3: 100-120 DU/Ha R4: 200 DU/Ha
+The residential developments falling in the overlay area are subject to evaluation by CoK OSC on a case-to-case basis and need to follow the stipulated densities i.e. Dwelling Units (DUs) per hectare: R1, R1A: 30-40 DU/Ha R2, R2A: 80-90 DU/Ha R3: 100-120 DU/Ha R4: 200 DU/Ha

-- All development parcels are required to build up to 80% of the GFA as stipulated by the zoning, this is to ensure that the transit corridor(when operational) will benefit as many people as possible. - In situations where the developments within the overlay have been identified as heritage by the Heritage Overlay, the requirements of the Heritage Overlay shall supersede.
+• All development parcels are required to build up to 80% of the GFA stipulated by the zoning regulation.
+This is to ensure that transit corridor (when operational) will benefit as many people as possible.

+In situations where the developments within the overlay have been identified as heritage by the Heritage Overlay, the requirements of the Heritage Overlay shall supersede.